itsasimiqbal/DeNeRD/README.md

 # Steps to follow to run the DeNeRD on your dataset:

-#### 1. Copy/Download your dataset images and place them in a folder called dataset, you can put each brain section image inside sub-folders: i01, i02, ...
+#### 1. Copy/Download your dataset images and place them in /dataset folder, you can put each brain section (.png/.jpg) image inside sub-folders: i01, i02, ...
 ```
-dataset->i01,i02,...iN
+dataset --> i01, i02, ..., iN
 ```

-#### 2. Navigate inside dataset/i01...iN and run the following script:
+#### 2. Navigate inside the dataset/i01, i02, ..., iN and run the following script:
 ```
 imsection(10,10,pad_size,pad_color)
 ```
-pad_size = 10;
+pad_size = 10; (number of pixels)
-pad_color = 0/1 (binary) | 0/255 (RGB)
+pad_color = 0(black)/255(white)
-Before quitting the folder, make sure you have removed the brain section from this folder.
+This will generate the small images (.png/.jpg) from the original (large) brain section image (.png/.jpg).
+Before quitting the folder, make sure you have removed the original brain section (.png/.jpg) image from each folder.

 #### 3. Make a sample training file by running the following script at the location where /dataset folder is located:
 ```